bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Answer

 The BEM methodology is a naming convention for CSS classes in order to keep CSS more maintainable by defining namespaces to solve scoping issues.
 BEM stands for Block Element Modifier which is an explanation for its structure.
-A Block is a standalone component that is reusable across projects and acts as a “namespace” for sub components (Elements).
+A Block is a standalone component that is reusable across projects and acts as a “namespace " for sub components (Elements).
 Modifiers are used as flags when a Block or Element is in a certain state or is different in structure or style.

     /* block component */.block {}